 View other thunderstorm asthma videos in the series.

 Normally grass pollen particles are about 30 microns in size and they are filtered out by the nose which is why we normally get hay fever.

 But in a thunderstorm asthma event, in Spring, those grass pollens explode into tiny particles that you can breathe down into the lungs and they can cause an asthma attack.

 People who are affected by thunderstorm asthma include people who have asthma.

-Other people are those with hay fever who may not have a diagnosis of asthma but they are still susceptible because they allergic to the pollen which can trigger off the thunderstorm asthma.
+Other people are those with hay fever who may not have a diagnosis of asthma but they are still susceptible because they're allergic to the pollen which can trigger off the thunderstorm asthma.

 So people with asthma can protect themselves during the pollen season by firstly having a check with their GP just to make sure their asthma is well controlled, their medication is up to date and they have an action plan.

-But also the GP can discuss with them if it’s appropriate for them to have a reliever medication you can go to a pharmacist and buy the reliever medication over the counter.
+But also the GP can discuss with them whether it’s appropriate for them to have a reliever medication – You can go to a pharmacist and buy the reliever medication over the counter.